 Habitat and Conservation

-Timber rattlesnakes eat a variety of rodents and also small rabbits.
+Timber rattlesnakes eat a variety of rodents (mice, rats, voles, shrews, and squirrels), small rabbits, and occasionally birds.
 They use their venom so that they can take their prey without a struggle.
 A secondary use for the venom is for self-defense.

-Habitat loss and persecution have caused a continuous decline of this species in our state.
+Habitat loss, persecution, and poaching have caused some localized decline of this species in our state.

 Venomous snakes play an important role in many human religions.
-Also, the fear and curiosity that venomous animals inspire often lead us to look more closely at the natural world as a whole.
+Myths and folktales about snakes abound.
+The fear and curiosity that venomous animals inspire often lead us to look more closely at the natural world as a whole.
 Many naturalists, professional and amateur, got their start by learning about such awe-inspiring creatures.